 If you are buying a property within 10 years of it being built, these warranties will be transferred to you.

 For both of these warranties, it’s crucial to notify the builder/NHBC of any defects as soon as possible.
 As well as identifying issues yourself, you might choose to have a snagging survey, which will involve a surveyor visually checking the quality of the workmanship against the relevant standards.
 Others choose a Homebuyer report (RICS Level 2 survey).
 These are carried out by an RICS surveyor and will go into more depth on the overall condition of the property, the build quality, and any significant issues that might affect its value.
-A homebuyer report will also include a reinstatement cost for insurance purposes and a market valuation.
+A homebuyer report will also include a reinstatement cost for insurance purposes and a market valuation, if required.

 With a new build, our home surveyors are particularly looking at the quality of workmanship.